daniel-bogdoll/unknown_objects_roads/README.md

 ## How to use the code
 ### Semantic Segmentation
 1. Clone this repo
-2. Navigate to the folder /test/mseg-semantic
+2. Navigate to the folder mseg_semantic
 3. Install the mseg_semantic module by running `$ pip install -e ./mseg_semantic`.
 Make sure that you can run `$ python -c "import mseg_semantic; print('hello world')"` in python
 4. Navigate to the folder /mseg_semantic/mseg-api